Core Service

 • Full-length audio recording of the hearing (preferably original court recording)

-• Any client or counsel notes flagging perceived misinterpretations
+• Any client or counsel notes flagging perceived misinterpretations (if known)

 • Deadlines for motions, notices of appeal, or briefing schedules